learn-co-students/guided-module-one-project-assessment-london-web-071519/MY_README.md

 * The names of the artists represented in the City's collection
 * The most valuable work currently in the City's collection
-* Find an exhibit by artist and museum
+* Check at which museums an artist has been featured
 * All the works in the City's collection witin a 20-year window of an input year
 * If an artist has been featured in an exhibit in the database
 * Randomly selected works to feature

 ### Screenshots

 ### Notes

 * this app defaults to the American convention month-day
-* the default start date for an exhibit is today; the default date of death for an artist is nil
 * this app presumes that all works are the common property of the City rather than belonging to a specific museum
 * this app presumes that all works by an aftist are included in any exhibit